prasunanand/prasunanand.github.io/_posts/2018-02-24-rubygrant17-rbcuda-installation-and-architecture.markdown

 comments: true
 ---

-This post explains the architecture of `RbCUDA`.
+This post explains the architecture of `RbCUDA` and how you can install it on your machine.

 # Installation